dhanush080607/DataPilot/README.md

 # 🌀 MOTION SYSTEM

-DataPilot's interface can use **Anime.js** for intentional micro-interactions.
+DataPilot's future motion layer can use **Anime.js** for intentional micro-interactions.

 ### Page entrance